 Where To Buy The EGR Vacuum Solenoid And Save

-The following links will help you comparison shop for the EGR vacuum solenoid of known automotive brands (no knock-off parts).
+The EGR vacuum solenoid on the 1994-1995 2.2L Chevrolet S10 (GMC Sonoma) isn't an expensive emissions control component.
+The following links will help you to comparison shop for the EGR vacuum solenoid of known Automotive brands (avoid knock off parts).

 TEST 1: Is The EGR Vacuum Solenoid Stuck Open?

-To get our EGR vacuum solenoid diagnostic underway, we'll check to see if the solenoid is stuck open, allowing air to pass from one port to the other.
+To get your EGR vacuum solenoid diagnostic underway, I'll ask you to check if the solenoid is receiving vacuum with the engine idling.

 NOTE: You'll need a vacuum hose to attach to the EGR vacuum solenoid's inlet port.